-The Independent Workers’ Union of Great Britain (IWGB) is a new and dynamic union which represents mainly low-paid migrant workers, such as outsourced cleaners and security guards, workers in the so-called “gig economy”, such as bicycle couriers and Uber drivers, and foster care workers.
-The IWGB specialises in representing sections of the workforce which have traditionally been non-unionised and under-represented.
+The Independent Workers’ Union of Great Britain (IWGB) is a new and dynamic union which represents mainly low-paid migrant workers, such as outsourced cleaners and security guards, workers in the so-called ‘gig economy’ like couriers and private hire drivers, and foster care workers.
+The IWGB represents sections of the workforce which have traditionally been non-unionised and under-represented.

-In addition to case work and campaigns the IWGB organizes social events for members, Spanish and English classes, and holds regular meetings where members can engage and feed into policy.
+As well as casework and campaigns, the IWGB organises social events for members, Spanish and English classes, and regular meetings where members can engage.
 We are a democratic organisation with all officials being regularly elected.